huteri/huteri.github.io/_posts/2016-10-06-simple-step-to-track-and-improve-performance-in-android.markdown

 categories: performance
 ---

 It's been a while since I wrote my last article, today I would like to share more about something.
 Let's talk about performance.
-I will give a little sample how we can improve performance of our app with simple step.
+I will give a little sample how we can improve performance of our app.

-We know that good performance should not be lagging.
-By not lagging, it means that we should load the UI with 16ms/frame or 60 frames/second.
+Apps with good performance should not be lagging.
+By not lagging, it means that the apps load the UI within 16ms/frame or 60 frames/second.
 The question is how do we achieve it?

 <!--more-->

-There are some factors why we can't load the ui in 16ms/frame such as layout/measuring time, overdraw, garbage collector, etc, and I will let you know how to find it.
+There are some possible reasons why we can't load the ui within 16ms/frame such as layout/measuring time, overdraw, garbage collector, etc.

 ### Step 1: Identify the cause
 There are some tools to know how our app performs and whether our apps can load the ui 60frames/second.

 The first tool is profile gpu rendering.
-It's available in developer options in the phone, and we just need to enable it.
+We can enable this from developer options on our device.

 ![](/images/post/enable_profile_gpu_rendering.png)